 Following is a guest post from Melissa Thompson, VP Talent Acquisition at McGraw-Hill.
 Thompson’s work at McGraw-Hill illustrates how to set the foundation for a successful transformation by focusing not just on technology, but also on people and processes.
-Learn more during APQC’s May 16, 2019 HCM webinar in which Thompson presents: How McGraw-Hill Is Transforming Talent Acquisition.
-Register today.
+Learn more from the on-demand APQC webinar in which Thompson discusses How McGraw-Hill Is Transforming Talent Acquisition.

 Transformation in talent acquisition (TA) is not an event but an ongoing strategy to review and make improvements across the TA lifecycle.
 Annually, I look at the POPS model to evaluate where we can have the biggest impact on the hiring process.
 POPS is an acronym for people, operations, process and systems.
 In my first year leading TA at McGraw-Hill, the strategy focused on building a foundation for TA by insourcing U.S. based recruiting, defining a global recruiting process model and replacing a legacy ATS (applicant tracking system).
 Given the amount of change in the 2018 strategy, the plan for 2019 is to build the next level in our foundation.
 The strategy for 2019 has 4 building blocks: attract talent, build capability, customer focus and team development.